-Sometimes, a tiny error in your code could make your website completely invisible to Google’s or other search engines bots.
-Aside from codes, your page may have some other issues including missing H1 and H2 tags and duplicate metadata.
+Sometimes, a tiny error in your code could make your website entirely invisible to Google or other search engine bots.
+Aside from codes, your page may have other issues, including missing H1 and H2 tags and duplicate metadata.

 3.4.
 Keyword Cannibalization Audit

 One thing you want to avoid in your SEO journey is confusing the search engines.
-Search engines will naturally read your website and determine which page serves the visitor better and if there happen to be two posts on your website with the same seed key words, the search engine has to decide which of those two posts the visitors will see.
+Search engines will naturally read your website and determine which page serves the visitor better, and if there are two posts on your website with the same seed keywords, the search engine has to decide which of those two posts the visitors will see.

-One solution to use in this situation is to combine both articles into one comprehensive blog post.
+One solution in this situation is combining both articles into one comprehensive blog post.

 3.5.
 Duplicate Content Audit

-Run a comprehensive audit of your entire site to see which blog post has similar content with another one.
-Once you find it, scrape the content or edit it and publish it again.
+Run a comprehensive audit of your entire site to see which blog post has similar Content to another one.
+Once you find it, scrape the Content or edit it and publish it again.

 4. Local SEO

-Local SEO is one of the types of SEO that is more location-specific than the others.
-Local SEO deals with rankings in a specific state, city, or town.
-The main idea is to increase the online presence of a company within its state.
+Local SEO is one of the important types of SEO that is more location-specific than the others.
+It deals with rankings in a specific state, city, or town.
+Local SEO helps increase a company’s online presence within the locations it serves.

 Asides from being a great way to get customers online to locate your land-based store, it can also be a superb source for link building and organic search.
-This is because, local searches such as, “Cabinet sellers near me” will deliver search results that are specific to the searcher’s locale.
+This is because local searches such as “Cabinet sellers near me” will deliver search results specific to the searcher’s locale.